 The fair value of the consideration we pay for each new acquisition is allocated to tangible assets and identifiable intangible assets, liabilities assumed, any non-controlling interest in the acquired entity and goodwill.
 The accounting for acquisitions involves a considerable amount of judgment and estimate, including the fair value of certain forms of consideration; fair value of acquired intangible assets involving projections of future revenues and cash flows that are then either discounted at an estimated discount rate or measured at an estimated royalty rate; fair value of other acquired assets and assumed liabilities, including potential contingencies; and the useful lives of the acquired assets.
 The assumptions used are determined at the time of the acquisition in accordance with accepted valuation models.
 Projections are developed using internal forecasts, available industry and market data and estimates of long-term rates of growth for our business.
 The impact of prior or future acquisitions on our financial position or results of operations may be materially impacted by the change in or initial selection of assumptions and estimates.
-Refer to Note 3, "Acquisitions" of Notes to Consolidated Financial Statements included elsewhere in this Annual Report for further discussion of our acquisition and valuation assumptions.
+Refer to Note 3, "Acquisitions" of Notes to Consolidated Financial Statements included elsewhere in this Annual Report for further discussion of business combination accounting valuation methodology and assumptions.
+See Note 3, "Acquisitions" of Notes to the Consolidated Financial Statements included elsewhere in this Annual Report for further discussion of our acquisition and valuation assumptions.